-This appendix provides commands for manually programming your modem.
+The following section lists commands for manually programming your modem.

 Commands are accepted by the modem while it is in Command Mode.
 Your modem is automatically in Command Mode until you dial a number and establish a connection.
 Commands can be sent to your modem from a PC running communication software or any other terminal devices.